Home » Chicken Divan: A 1950s Recipe

 How To Make Chicken Divan

-2. Season the chicken strips with salt and pepper.
+Season the chicken strips with salt and pepper.
 Melt 2 tablespoons of butter in a large skillet over medium-high heat.
-Brown the chicken in batches for 2-3 minutes per side.
-Remove from the skillet along with the pan juices and set aside.
+Brown the chicken in batches for about 2 to 3 minutes per side.
+You’re looking for a golden sear, not fully cooked chicken at this point.
+Transfer the chicken and all the pan juices to a plate and set aside.

-3. Blanch the broccoli in a large pot of boiling salted water for 2-3 minutes until bright green and slightly tender.
-Drain, rinse under cold water to cool, then drain again and set aside.
+Bring a large pot of salted water to a boil and blanch the broccoli for 2 to 3 minutes until it turns bright green and is just tender.
+I love using a spider strainer here because it makes lifting the broccoli effortless.
+Drain, rinse under cold water to stop the cooking, then drain again and set aside.

-4. Sauté the onions and mushrooms in the skillet with 6 tablespoons of butter over medium heat until softened, about 5 minutes.
-Turn off the heat.
+In the same skillet, melt the remaining 6 tablespoons of butter over medium heat.
+Add the onions and mushrooms and sauté until softened, about 5 minutes.
+Turn off the heat once they’re tender.

-6. Stir in the shredded cheddar cheese until melted and smooth.
+Remove from heat and stir in the shredded cheddar cheese until the sauce is silky and smooth.

-8. Combine the grated Parmesan cheese, 2 tablespoons of melted butter, and panko bread crumbs in a small bowl.
-Sprinkle this topping evenly over the casserole.
+In a small bowl, mix the grated Parmesan cheese, melted butter, and panko bread crumbs.
+Sprinkle this evenly over the casserole for a golden, crunchy topping.

-9. Bake for 15-20 minutes, or until the top is golden brown and the sauce is bubbling.
+Bake for 15 to 20 minutes until the top is beautifully golden and the sauce is bubbling around the edges.

 Chef Jenn’s Tips